-Charles had been born in Risbridge, Suffolk in 1918, the eldest son of Charles and Ethel (nee Crissall) Kiddy.
+Charles Stanley Kiddy was born in Risbridge, Suffolk in 1918, the eldest son of Charles and Ethel Kiddy (nee Crissall).
 When the family moved to Thame, they lived in Thame Lodge, Thame Park, where his father was a gamekeeper.

 Charles went to Thame Church of England School, then under the headmastership of Mr F Mitchell.
-He was very popular with his school fellows, and was a valuable member of the first football XI.
-After leaving Thame, he went to Surrey as an under-keeper, until November 1936 when he joined up.
+He was very popular with his school fellows and was a valuable member of the first football XI.
+After leaving Thame, he went to Surrey as under-keeper, until 26th November 1936 when he joined the Grenadier Guards.

-Charles Kiddy is buried in De Panne Communal Cemetery, West-Vlaanderen, Belgium.
-His name is also commemorated on two church memorials in the Isle of Wight where his parents had moved to before the war.
-He is not yet commemorated in Thame.
+2615082 Guardsman Charles Stanley Kiddy, Grenadier Guards, is buried in De Panne Communal Cemetery, West-Vlaanderen, Belgium.
+He is also commemorated on memorials at Brook and Mottistone on the Isle of Wight where his parents had moved to before the war.
+His name is to be added to Thame war memorial.

 The Thame Remembers Cross was delivered to De Panne Communal Cemetery, West Vlaanderen, Belgium on 08th June 2017 by Piers Newth & Louise Allen